divaldo95/LibRootIVAnalysis/README.md

 4. Run and check the output (In [CSharpTest](CSharpTest) folder issue `dotnet run` command)

 ## Changelog
+### 2024.07.13
+- Added Forward Resistance and Dark Current measurements to binary file

+### 2024.07.11
+- Fixed positions in binary converter

 ### 2024.07.10
 - Batch analysis
 - Added new fields